psychemedia/island-storynotes/carus-wilson/10-a-picture-of-newport.md

 ```

-In just a couple more months, it seems the John Steane's ill health got the better — or the worst — of him.

-Two months later, another advert appeared, this time announcing the auction of a *named* part of the deceased John Steane's estate, the Tontine.
+By the end of the following month, another advert had appeared, this time announcing the auction of a *named* part of the deceased John Steane's estate, the Tontine.
 The auction itself was to be held in a coffee shop in London.

 *Was the previous attempted private sale of the same part of the estate?*